-Such factors peculiar to foreign-listed companies in both Singapore and Hong Kong would not be captured by the RPT Index - which ranks both these jurisdictions among the highest in the world for the effectiveness of its RPT regulatory regime.
+Such factors peculiar to foreign-listed companies in both Singapore and Hong Kong would not be captured by the RPT Index - which ranks both these jurisdictions among the highest in the world for the effectiveness of their RPT regulatory regimes.
 Although the substantive rules pertaining to RPT regulation are similar, constraints relating to the enforcement of the rules against specific types of companies brings about a substantial divergence in practice, a matter not accounted for in the RPT Index.

 Similarly, regulators in countries such as India and Malaysia have faced challenges in enforcing corporate governance norms in general, let alone rules on RPTs.
 The enforcement of corporate governance norms has faced significant challenges in India, not least due to inadequate enforcement machinery available to the regulators and also on account of an overburdened court system.
-68 In Malaysia too, it has been argued that it is insufficient to have a robust substantive regulation in the sphere of corporate governance.
+In Malaysia too, it has been argued that it is insufficient to have a robust substantive regulation in the sphere of corporate governance.
 Matters such as an effective "rule of law" and effective enforcement are crucial.
-69 Unless these issues are addressed, corporate law reforms are unlikely to be effective on their own.
+Unless these issues are addressed, corporate law reforms are unlikely to be effective on their own.

-The above discussion suggests that the overall strength of the legal system, the legal institutions and the rule of law in general in these jurisdictions matter to an extent that commentators have so far largely ignored.
+Certain other differences in enforcement measures matter as well, although they sometimes operate in curious ways.
+For example, the use of listing rules to regulate RPTs in Hong Kong has been criticized due to questions regarding their status and the extent to which noncompliant companies can be appropriately sanctioned, 122 while these complaints have not been heard as much in Singapore.
+On the other hand, even though India and Malaysia have captured RPT regulation in their basic company statute, 123 it does not necessarily mean that the enforcement of the regulations and the forcefulness of the sanctions are likely to be more optimal.
+All of these suggest that the overall strength of the legal system, the legal institutions, and the rule of law in general in these jurisdictions matter to an extent that commentators have so far largely ignored.
 Solely examining substantive RPT regulation, as influential world rankings such as the RPT Index have done, in disregard of these factors will likely generate peculiar outcomes.